 Spell casting characters can research and create new spells and magical items when they attain 9th level.
 The player describes in detail the kind of spell and desired effects.
 The Labyrinth Lord decides if the spell can be created, and if so it's spell level.
 The character must be capable of casting spells of that spell level, otherwise the player must wait until the character attains a high enough level to research and cast the spell.
 If level is sufficient, it takes 2 weeks of game time and 1,000 gp per spell level.
-Refer below for additional information.

-- Player informs the Labyrinth Lord (LL) of the desired item. - LL decides if it can be created and what materials are needed. - Materials often include rare components like expensive gems or ingredients from rare animals and monsters.
+Spell casting classes may only create magic items usable by their class.
+The player informs the Labyrinth Lord of the magical item they desire to create, and the Labyrinth Lord decides if it can be created, then what kinds of materials are needed.
+These are often rare components like expensive and hard to obtain gems or ingredients from rare animals and monsters.